Burrata Pizza Pie

 • Stretch out your pizza dough using your hands in a circular motion, then lay it on a flat surface and flatten it out using a rolling pin.
 If you have a pizza peel, sprinkle some flour on it and place the stretched out dough on the peel.

-• Once your dough is flat and ready to be heated, use a spoon to spread the pizza sauce all around the dough leaving a little bit for the crust.
+• Once your dough is flat and ready to be heated, use a spoon to spread the oil, garlic and parm all around the dough leaving a little bit for the crust.

-• Pop your pizza peel in the oven and slide it over the stone for ten minutes.
+• Transfer your pizza on the pizza peel in the oven and slide it over the stone to bake for about 8-12 minutes.

-• When the cheese is just starting to melt, take it out and top with prosciutto and the fried basil, salt, and red pepper flakes.
+• Once the crust is cooked, remove from the oven and slather with the burrata and prosciutto.
+Garnish with fried basil, salt, and red pepper flakes.
 Cut into 6-8 slices and serve immediately.

 Notes